obieewan/obieewan/README.md

 ### :man_technologist: About me:

     - 🌱 I’m currently learning Elixir and Phoenix/LiveView.
-    - ⚡ Fun fact: I am a self-taught elixir developer.
+    - ⚡ Fun fact: I am a self-taught elixir developer and a Manufacturing Engineer

 ---